nestjs/docs.nestjs.com/content/techniques/serialization.md

 #### Using the SerializeOptions to transform plain objects to the class instance.

-You could enforce transformations at the controller level by stating `@SerializeOptions({{ '{' }} type {{ ':' }} <CLASS_INSTANCE> {{ '}' }})` to transform all responses to the instance.
+You could enforce transformations at the controller level by stating `@SerializeOptions({{ '{' }} type {{ ':' }} <CLASS> {{ '}' }})` to transform all responses to the instance.
 Doing so will ensure that decorators on the class will always be applied, even if plain objects are returned.
 This allows for terser code, without the added verbosity of instantiating the class or calling `plainToInstance` repeatedly.

 In this example, even though a plain js object was returned in both conditional statements, they will all be converted into `UserEntity` with annotated class-validator or class-transformer decorators applied.